classAndrew/cubicoid/README.md

 Currently, you have to write your own mini programs and compile with in order to graph anything.
 I'm currently working on implementing an evaluator or a nicer way to just link already compiled to objects together.
 If you're itching to get graphing, take a look at vert_gen.cpp which specifies x, y, z coords with a given transformation of u, v, w (w is not used).

+Compile and run if you want to render a sample surface.

 ### Prospectives
 - Dynamic loading of compiled functions for drawing the surface
 - Maybe port to webGL some time